henrikvilhelmberglund/unocss-tutorial/src/content/tutorial/1-basics/1-introduction/1-welcome/content.md

 This tutorial will teach concepts and techniques in UnoCSS that will help you write custom utility classes.

-UnoCSS supports various frameworks and even CLI.
+UnoCSS supports various frameworks like Vite, Vue and Svelte, runtime in the browser using a CDN/bundler and CLI output to .css files.
 To see how to install UnoCSS in your project see the [documentation](https://unocss.dev/integrations/).
-This tutorial uses the **Runtime** integration to improve performance within TutorialKit.
+This tutorial uses the **Runtime** integration to improve loading speed and performance within TutorialKit.
 In normal cases the **Vite** integration works great.

 Happy writing!